-It is the responsibility of each student to keep her or his directory information current with the University.
+Each student is responsible for keeping their directory information current with the University.
 This may be accomplished by using myMBU to update the student's address, phone, e-mail and other contact information.
 The University will rely upon this contact information, maintained by the student, to communicate official information and expectations.
 Be advised, students are accountable for information communicated in this fashion.
 Students should check identified contact points regularly and update directory information promptly as appropriate.
+Any official university communication will be sent to a student's MBU email address.
+This includes information related to financial services, registration, discipline/accountability, campus activities, etc.